Roy Rosenzweig Prize for Innovation in Digital History

 - The project’s goals, functionality, intended audience, and significance

-Questions about the prize and application process should be directed to Dana Schaffer.
+Questions about the prize and application process should be directed to the AHA Prize Administrator.

 If you are interested in donating to the Rosenzweig Prize fund, which is administered through George Mason University, send your tax deductible contributions to GMU Foundation, Inc., 4400 University Dr., MS 1A3, Fairfax, VA 22030.

-Checks should be made payable to the GMU Foundation, Inc. and indicate that the gift is for the AHA/CHNM Rosenzweig Prize.
-Gifts may also be made online at give.gmu.edu, but funds must be specified for the AHA/CHNM Rosenzweig Prize in the comments section.
+Checks should be made payable to the GMU Foundation, Inc. and indicate that the gift is for the AHA/RRCHNM Rosenzweig Prize.
+Gifts may also be made online at give.gmu.edu, but funds must be specified for the AHA/RRCHNM Rosenzweig Prize in the comments section.